Malta in the Eurovision Song Contest 2007: Semi-final

+The semi-final took place over five shows between 4 November and 9 December 2006.
+Fifteen songs competed for five qualifying spots in the final.
+"Forever" performed by Dominic Cini was originally announced as one of the qualifiers but was ultimately replaced with the song "No Expiry Date" performed by Evita Magri as Cini was unable to perform in the final.

+Final

+The final took place on 16 December 2006.
+The five entries that qualified from the semi-final were performed again and the votes of a jury panel (4/5) and the results of public televoting (1/5) determined the two spots for Malta Song for Europe 2007.

 Malta Song for Europe 2007

-Malta Song for Europe 2007 was the national final format developed by PBS to select the Maltese entry for the Eurovision Song Contest 2007.
+Malta Song for Europe 2007 was the second phase of the national final format developed by PBS to select its entry for the Eurovision Song Contest 2007.
 The competition consisted of a semi-final and final held on 1 and 3 February 2007, respectively, at the Malta Fairs & Conventions Centre in Ta' Qali.
-Both shows were hosted by Stephanie Spiteri and J. Anvil and broadcast on Television Malta (TVM) as well on the website di-ve.com.
+Both shows were hosted by Stephanie Spiteri and J. Anvil and broadcast on Television Malta (TVM) as well as on the website di-ve.com.

 Format

-The competition consisted of sixteen songs competing in the semi-final on 1 February 2007 where the top six entries qualified to compete in the final on 3 February 2007.
-Two of the songs in the semi-final were selected through the competition Opportunity 2, broadcast during the TVM programme Showtime between 4 November 2006 and 17 December 2006.
+The competition consisted of sixteen songs, including the two songs that qualified from Opportunity 2, competing in the semi-final on 1 February 2007 where the top six entries qualified to compete in the final on 3 February 2007.
 Seven judges evaluated the songs during the semi-final and each judge had an equal stake in the result.
 The results of the public televote had a weighting equal to the total votes of the judges.
 In the final, the results were determined exclusively by public televoting.
-The seven members of the jury that evaluated the entries during the semi-final consisted of: